 - Low-cost access to computing time using spot instances

-This may not be the best approach for a large team, running small FDTD jobs, parameter sweeps, inverse design.
-Please contact Lumerical support for other configurations.
+This may not be the best approach for a large team, running small FDTD jobs, parameter sweeps or inverse design.
+Please contact Lumerical support for other use case scenarios or configurations.

 1. Cluster Configuration

 - Create and configure your VPC and Security Group

 - Create a Linux Compute AMI for use with a cluster